What is Stamp Duty Land Tax?

 MULTIPLE DWELLING RELIEF – if you buy several properties in one transaction, then you divide the total paid by the number of dwellings and calculate the SDLT on the average for each property.

-OVERSEAS INVESTORS – a 2% surcharge on SDLT for non-residents purchasing residential property will be introduced from April 2021.
+OVERSEAS INVESTORS – a 2% surcharge on SDLT for non-residents purchasing residential property introduced from April 2021.

 Confused about SDLT?
 Get in touch and we will be happy to explain.